 Of course, anyone who has watched the Dark Crystal movie will know that ultimately the burgeoning Gelfling rebellion is doomed.
 But Dark Crystal: Age Of Resistance ends its 10 episode run with plenty more story to tell, whilst also coming to a satisfying enough ending just in case it isn’t renewed.

 Indeed, this fatalism makes watching the Gelfling all the more compelling.
 You know more about their destiny than they do.
 In the meantime there are diminutive and upbeat Podlings, growling but cute Fizzgigs, mighty Land Striders, conniving self-obsessed Skeksis, battles for the Gelfling crown, and underneath them all the land of Thra slowly succumbing to magical corruption to explore.
-So explore!
+So explore and enjoy the world of Jim Hensen!

 Words by Michael Record